 Hello!
 I’m Jane Portman, an independent UI/UX consultant from Russia.
-I help software companies build focused, profitable products.
-Previously a creative director at a large agency, now I write books, do consulting, train teams, speak at conferences, run a podcast, and raise two little boys.
+I help SaaS companies build focused, profitable web applications.
+Previously a creative director at a large agency, now I run Userlist.io with two awesome co-founders, host UI Breakfast Podcast, write books, speak at conferences, and raise three kids.
 Check out products and services below to see how I can help your business.

 Join us for exciting conversations about UI/UX design, products, marketing, and so much more.
 My awesome guests are industry experts who share actionable knowledge — so that you can apply it in your business today.

 Onboard and engage your users with Userlist — a customer messaging tool for SaaS companies.
 More efficient than building it yourself; less complex than Intercom or Customer.io.

 This guide is a curated list of free (or inexpensive) content, so that you can learn the essentials of our business ecosystem without paying top dollar for training.
 It starts with my own books and talks, and continues with other resources organized by topic.
 My articles and interviews appeared in Forbes, InVision, Rocketship.fm, and Net Magazine.